 Theory and calculations associated with kinematics and kinetics of particles, systems of particles and rigid bodies.
 Analyze the application of Newton's laws to the planar motion of rigid bodies.
+Prerequisite(s): MENG1230

 MENG2130 | Materials Science | Lecture (3 Credits)

 Identify different types of materials, their properties, and appropriate uses.
 Fabrication techniques such as welding, brazing, modeling, and stamping are included.